ibm-cloud-docs/vsrx/readiness_errors.md

 The vSRX license does not support IDP, but IDP policies and configurations were detected on the running vSRX.
 Remove the policies and configurations or install a vSRX license with IDP support such as the Content Security Bundle (CSB) and retry the operation.

+## Error 1146
+{: #error-1146}

+The Ubuntu server's network switch does not support multicast, which is required by the gateway configuration.
+Contact IBM Support.

 ## Warning 1176
 {: #warning-1176}